Robin91862/RiiTag-RPC/README.md

 After installing ArmCord and logging in, RiiTag-RPC should work without issues.

 RiiConnect24 is not affiliated with any of these projects.
 Please report any issues directly to their developers.

+## Reporting Issues
+Please report any bugs by [creating an issue](https://github.com/t0g3pii/RiiTag-RPC/issues/new).